This park proudly operated by:

 Audio Files: The nqilxʷcən/nsyilxcən place name for sx̌ʷəx̌ʷnitkʷ park was recorded by Osoyoos Indian Band Elder Jane Stelkia and Westbank First Nation Elder and language teacher Delphine Armstrong.
 Jane’s nqilxʷcən skʷist (traditional name) is qʷʕayxnmitkʷ xʷəstalk̓iyaʔ.
 Delphine’s nqilxʷcən skʷist (traditional name) is ɬək̓əmxnalqs.

-Located on Green Lake Road, approximately 500 metres from the junction of Hwy.
+This park is located on Green Lake Road, approximately 500 metres from the junction of Hwy.
 97 and Green Lake Road.
 Use caution, narrow road with blind corner.
 At the town of Okanagan Falls.

 Maps and Brochures